mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 natives, until interactions began to become contentious.

-Official Vargr histories contend that interaction started with Aezorgh ‘thieving’ in outlying settlements.
+Official Vargr histories contend that interaction started with Aezorgh 'thieving' in outlying settlements.
 The Aezorgh have no competing histories as they had no written language at the time and their original languages and mythologies are long since extinct.
 For the first century, Vargr policy varied from forced removal, to extermination, to kidnapping